Mike McCarthy: 2024

 McCarthy's return set up a difficult dynamic, where he and his entire coaching staff entered the last year of their contracts, without the possibility of an extension.
 He also was forced to replace defensive coordinator Dan Quinn who took the head coach position with the Washington Commanders with Mike Zimmer.
 The team lost depth and didn't have any important signing in free agency, ending with a roster that wasn't set up to succeed, even though Jones used the term "all-in" to describe the Cowboys' approach in 2024.

 The team won their season opener against the Cleveland Browns by a score of 33–17.
 This win would be seemingly in vain, as they lost three of their next five matchups.
-These included a 44–19 blowout loss in week 2 to the New Orleans Saints, as well as a 47–9 blowout loss to the Detroit Lions in week 6.
+These included a 44–19 blowout loss in week 2 to the New Orleans Saints, as well as a 47–9 blowout loss to the Detroit Lions in Week 6.
 After the bye, they would not bounce back, losing four straight.
 Even worse, in week 9, starting quarterback Dak Prescott tore his hamstring.
 Playing backups Cooper Rush and Trey Lance, the Cowboys finished 7–10.

-After the season concluded, it was announced on January 13, 2025, that McCarthy would no longer be the head coach of the Cowboys.
+On January 13, 2025, Jones announced that the Cowboys and McCarthy had mutually agreed to part ways after the two parties ran into an impasse on new contract terms.